 Academic support, in addition to improving a child’s grades, can also help them to enjoy school more and decrease the risk of them struggling.

 So are you ready to give it a go?

 No matter what subject you need help with or which skills you want to learn, you can find experienced and talented private tutors on Superprof.
 Regardless of the subject, there are three main types of private tutorial available: one-on-one tutorials, online tutorials, and group tutorials.
 Each has its pros and cons and some types work better for certain subjects than others.

 One-on-one private tutorials are between you and your tutor.
 The lessons will be tailored to you, your goals, and your learning style.
 Since this entails a lot of work outside of class from the tutor, you'll probably pay a premium for them.
 However, with every minute in class spent teaching you, these are also the most cost-effective type of tutorials available.

 Online tutorials are similar to private tutorials since they are between a single student and tutor but the tutor isn't physically in the room with you and is instead teaching you remotely via a webcam.
 With fewer expenses and the ability to schedule more tutorials each week, the tutor can charge less per hour and they often do.

 Finally, group tutorials are when several students are taught in a single class by a private tutor.
 These students may already know each other or be strangers.
 You won't have the tutor's undivided attention like in the other types of private tutorials but the cost of the tutorial will be divided amongst all of the students in attendance, making it cheaper per student per hour.

-Many of the tutors offer free tutoring for the first hour so try a few out and see which type of tutorial and which tutor is best for you.
+Many of the tutors near me offer free tutoring for the first hour so try a few out and see which type of tutorial and which tutor is best for you.